apalevich/apalevich/README.md

 # Expert Frontend Developer for New Digital Ventures

 ## About
 I am a versatile Web Developer with a strong aptitude for transforming ideas into market-ready products.
-I have deep knowledge of fundamental web technologies like JavaScript, HTML, CSS, and the DOM API, as well as expertise in creating responsive and adaptive design to provide the best UI/UX to users.
-Additionally, I am proficient in advanced tools and frameworks such as React.js, Vue.js, Nuxt, Tailwind CSS, and SASS/SCSS.
+My deep knowledge spans fundamental web technologies such as JavaScript, HTML, CSS, and the DOM API, coupled with expertise in creating responsive and adaptive designs to deliver exceptional UI/UX.
+Additionally, I am proficient in advanced tools and frameworks like React.js, Vue.js, Nuxt, Tailwind CSS, and SASS/SCSS.

-I hold a Bachelor’s degree in Psychology and Teaching, which has enriched my understanding of human behavior and communication — critical skills in developing user-centric applications.
-Over the years, I am enhancing my technical expertise through professional development courses, including React + Redux and Prompt Engineering for Developers by OpenAI & DeepMind.
-My professional journey spans roles where I led teams, mentored junior developers, and collaborated on projects for high-profile clients like Apple.
+Holding a Bachelor’s degree in Psychology and Teaching, I have gained valuable insights into human behavior and communication, which are critical in developing user-centric applications.
+To further hone my technical skills, I have completed professional development courses including React + Redux and Prompt Engineering for Developers by OpenAI & DeepMind.
+My professional journey includes leading teams, mentoring junior developers, and collaborating on projects for high-profile clients such as Apple.
 I am adept at Agile methodologies, project management, and possess strong problem-solving abilities, making me a versatile and effective team leader or member.

-I believe in collaborating with smart, ambitious, and kind people.
-If you’re looking for someone to help bring your project to life with precision and creativity, let’s chat!
+I thrive on collaborating with smart, ambitious, and kind people.
+If you’re looking for someone to bring your project to life with precision and creativity, let’s chat!

 ## Specialties:
 - ##### Pixel-Perfect Layouts.